-- Upon the arrival of the cytotechnologist, they will be provided with an appropriately labeled Cytopathology requisition including two patient identifiers and the following: - 1) Site(s) to be biopsied.

-- 2) Detailed clinical history including clinical impression (i.e., provisional diagnosis) and supporting data such as the patient's presentation and workup results to date (e.g., imaging findings). - Upon withdrawn of the biopsy device from the endoscope by the physician performing the EUS FNA procedure, the nurse will make sure the needle is in the retracted position.
-She/he will hand the needle tip end of the device to the cytotechnologist. - The cytotechnologist will position it appropriately above a glass slide pre-labeled with two patient identifiers. - Only upon the direction of the cytotechnologist who will say "needle out" will the nurse extend the needle. - The cytotechnologist will direct the nurse to apply positive pressure on the attached air filled syringe by saying "push slowly" - When either the cytotechnologist is satisfied with the material present on the glass slide or when positive pressure is not yielding a significant amount of (or any) material, the cytotechnologist will advise the nurse to retract the needle by saying "needle in." - Once the needle is observed to be fully retracted within its sheath, the cytotechnologist will hand the biopsy device back to the nursing staff who will transfer any remaining sample into the appropriate fixative, usually CytoLyt.
-Use one appropriately labeled centrifuge tube with pooled sample from all needle passes for a single site. - When significant clotting of sample in the device occurs, as evidenced by the inability to expel sample or air from the needle with no more than moderate positive pressure, the sample must be expelled into specimen fixative for cell block processing instead of onto slides for smearing. - The cytotechnologist will not participate in specimen transfer to the centrifuge tube containing fixative, as not only is the procedure of smearing time sensitive, but the rapid transmission of the adequacy result is also of priority. - Air-dried, Diff-Quik stained smears (as well as alcohol fixed smears as appropriate) will be prepared by the cytotechnologist. - After preliminary onsite review of Diff-Quik smears, the cytotechnologist will relate to an appropriate physician a sample adequacy result as follows: "adequate", "inadequate", or "equivocal." - Each distinct statement of adequacy will be documented on the EUS FNA Adequacy Assessment form as well as transcribed into the final Cytopathology report.
+- Upon the arrival of the cytotechnologist, they will be provided with an appropriately labeled Cytopathology requisition including two patient identifiers and the following: - 1) Site(s) to be biopsied. - 2) Detailed clinical history including clinical impression (i.e., provisional diagnosis) and supporting data such as the patient's presentation and workup results to date (e.g., imaging findings). - When each needle pass is being handed to the Cytotechnologist, the site and pass number is stated clearly by the G.I. physician, and verified by the Cytotech. via verbal acknowledgement. - Upon withdrawn of the biopsy device from the endoscope by the physician performing the EUS FNA procedure, the nurse will make sure the needle is in the retracted position.
+She/he will hand the needle tip end of the device to the cytotechnologist. - The cytotechnologist will position it appropriately above a glass slide pre-labeled with two patient identifiers. - Only upon the direction of the cytotechnologist who will say "needle out" will the nurse extend the needle. - The cytotechnologist will direct the nurse to apply positive pressure on the attached air filled syringe by saying "push slowly" - When either the cytotechnologist is satisfied with the material present on the glass slide or when positive pressure is not yielding a significant amount of (or any) material, the cytotechnologist will advise the nurse to retract the needle by saying "needle in." - Once the needle is observed to be fully retracted within its sheath, the cytotechnologist will hand the biopsy device back to the nursing staff who will transfer any remaining sample into the appropriate fixative.
+Use one appropriately labeled centrifuge tube with pooled sample from all needle passes for a single site. - When significant clotting of sample in the device occurs, as evidenced by the inability to expel sample or air from the needle using no more than moderate positive pressure, the sample must be expelled into specimen fixative for cell block processing instead of onto slides for smearing. - The cytotechnologist will not participate in specimen transfer to the centrifuge tube containing fixative, as not only is the procedure of smearing time sensitive, but the rapid transmission of the adequacy result is also of priority. - Air-dried, Diff-Quik stained smears (as well as alcohol fixed smears as appropriate) will be prepared by the cytotechnologist.

-- Cytotechnologists are prohibited from providing a preliminary impression or diagnosis. - Upon completion of the adequacy assessment, the Cytotechnologist will take responsibility for transporting all specimen material (i.e., requisitions, slides and centrifuge tubes) to the lab. - As soon as it's available, the patient's EUS report must be delivered or faxed to the attention of Cytopathology (x3331).
-At the discretion of the pathologist, case signout may be delayed until the EUS report is received.
+- In the case of muscularis propria tumors, pool all samples into Formalin for fixation.
+Only cell block and, if appropriate, immunostaining will be performed for these cases.
+No adequacy assessment will occur. - After preliminary onsite review of Diff-Quik smears, the cytotechnologist will relate to an appropriate physician a sample adequacy result as follows: "adequate", or "limited/inadequate" - Each distinct statement of adequacy will be documented on the EUS FNA Adequacy Assessment form as well as transcribed into the final Cytopathology report. - Cytotechnologists are prohibited from providing a preliminary impression or diagnosis. - Upon completion of the adequacy assessment, the Cytotechnologist will take responsibility for transporting all specimen material (i.e., requisitions, slides and centrifuge tubes) to the lab. - As soon as it's available, the patient's EUS report must be delivered or faxed to the attention of Cytopathology (x3331).
+At the discretion of the pathologist, case sign-out may be delayed until the EUS report is received.